dcarral/atom-ruby-test-switcher/README.md

 __ruby-test-switcher__ will be supported as a standalone package, thus allowing you to use it along your favorite test runner ;)

-Besides that, the idea is to somehow integrate this switching feature within some of this packages.
-So, ideally you won't need an extra-package to switch between code and test files.
+Besides that, the idea is to integrate this feature within some of the test runners above.
+So, ideally you won't need an extra package to switch between code and test files.

 ## Contributing